daviddlugosz/dotnetroadmap/README.md

 ### Step 5: Override Configuration by environment variable

 -   Override the `ForecastCount` using an environment variable to return 4 items

-### Conclusion & Insights

-This hands-on task highlights the importance of decoupling behavior from code, understanding configuration precedence, and the adaptability it brings to applications.
-This foundational knowledge is crucial for building scalable and maintainable real-world ASP.NET Core applications.

-## Review & Questions
-Explain the understanding of Configuration during code review session on your practical example.

-To ensure your understanding, you should be able to answer the following:

-- How does ASP.NET Core decide which configuration source takes precedence when there are conflicts?
-- How would you secure sensitive configuration data, especially in a production environment?
-- What's the benefit of centralizing configurations in `appsettings.json` compared to hardcoding them?